- 1-1/2 cups frozen cheese tortellini

 - 1 cup frozen chopped broccoli, thawed and drained

-- In a small bowl, combine the soup, milk, sour cream and Parmesan cheese; stir into chicken mixture.
+- In a small bowl, combine the soup, milk, sour cream and cheese; stir into chicken mixture.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5-7 minutes.

 - Drain tortellini; add to chicken mixture.
 Stir in broccoli; heat through.
 Yield: 3 servings.